Ctere1/spring-boot-microservice-react/README.md

 ## ℹ️ Introduction

-- This is a simple application to demonstrate how to integrate Spring Boot (Microservice) and React.
+- This is a simple react application to demonstrate how to integrate Spring Boot (Microservice) and React.
-- The application is a simple application that allows users to register and login.
+- The application is allows users to register and login.
 Once the user logs in, they can view a list of products and user's cart.
 - The user can create, edit and delete products and add products to cart.
 - JWT is used for authentication.
 - Redux is used for state management.